Joshua Grawbarger, MScPT, BScKin

 Physiotherapist

-Joshua completed his Master’s of Science in Physiotherapy from McMast University.
+Joshua completed his Master’s of Science in Physiotherapy from McMaster University.
 He completed his Bachelor of Science in Kinesiology from the University of Waterloo.

 During his time at the University of Waterloo, Joshua discovered his passion for working with athletes and for rehabilitation.
 He was a strength and conditioning coach for the varsity sports teams and volunteered in a low back research lab.
 And he worked in a Sport Physiotherapy Fellowship at the University of Guelph upon completing physiotherapy school.